 Brazilian President Bolsonaro May Send Army To Combat Amazon Rainforest Fires

-Brazil's president Jair Bolsonaro has responded to growing international condemnation over the fires sweeping through vast swathes of the Amazon Rain Forest by announcing that the army may be sent in to tackle them.
+Brazilian President Jair Bolsonaro has responded to growing international condemnation over the fires sweeping through vast swaths of the Amazon rainforest by announcing that the army may be sent in to tackle them.

-His comments mark a distinct shift away from his initial reaction to the crisis in which he downplayed the gravity of the situation, but also caused widespread astonishment by suggesting that non-governmental organizations may have set fires in the forest in order to discredit him.
+His comments mark a distinct shift away from his initial reaction to the crisis in which he downplayed the gravity of the situation but also caused widespread astonishment by suggesting that nongovernmental organizations may have set fires in the forest to discredit him.

 Faced with a spiraling environmental and political disaster, Bolsonaro plans to meet his ministers Friday to discuss how to handle the fires, after government data revealed that there are far more of them within the forest this year than last.

-Environmental and climate change experts say there is abundant evidence that the fires are mostly caused by humans — cattle ranchers, loggers and miners — and claim that these illegal operators are being encouraged to clear land by the policies of Bolsonaro, who is eager for Brazil to exploit the Amazon's agricultural and mineral wealth.
+Environmental and climate change experts say there is abundant evidence that the fires are mostly caused by humans — notably cattle ranchers — and that these illegal operators are being encouraged to clear land by the policies of Bolsonaro, who is eager for Brazil to exploit the Amazon's agricultural and mineral wealth.

-Brazilians are gearing up for a weekend of protests in dozens of cities, highlighting the destruction being wrought in the rain forest, and demanding that Bolsonaro's government takes decisive action to curb the fires.
+Brazilians are gearing up for a weekend of protests in dozens of cities, highlighting the destruction being wrought in the rainforest and demanding that Bolsonaro's government takes decisive action to curb the fires.
 Satellite data from Brazil's National Institute of Space Research shows that there have been more than 74,000 fires this year, many of them in the Amazon.
 The demonstrations are "in defense of the Amazon and our future," according to organizers.

-Over the last few days, international pressure has been steadily growing on Bolsonaro over his handling of the issue, especially from European leaders.
+Over the past few days, international pressure has been steadily growing on Bolsonaro over his handling of the issue, especially from European leaders.
 A spokesman for Britain's newly installed prime minister, Boris Johnson, said he was "deeply concerned" about the fires and "the impact of the tragic loss of these precious habitats."

-France's President Emmanuel Macron plans to highlight the Amazon crisis at this weekend's G7 summit in Biarritz, France, after sending out a tweet describing them as "an international crisis," and declaring: "Our house is burning.
+French President Emmanuel Macron plans to highlight the Amazon crisis at this weekend's G-7 summit in Biarritz, France, after sending out a tweet describing them as "an international crisis" and declaring: "Our house is burning.
 Literally.
 The Amazon rain forest — the lungs which produces 20% of the planet's oxygen — is on fire."

-Macron raised the pressure on Brazil on Friday by issuing a statement accusing Bolsonaro of lying to him about his position on climate change, and announcing that France has withdrawn its support for the Mercosur trade deal between the European Union and a South American bloc that includes Brazil.
-Irish Prime Minister Leo Varadkar warned that Ireland would pull out of Mercosur if Brazil did not take action to protect the rainforest, according to Reuters.
+Macron raised the pressure on Brazil on Friday, issuing a statement accusing Bolsonaro of lying to him about his position on climate change and announcing that France has withdrawn its support for the Mercosur trade deal between the European Union and a South American bloc that includes Brazil.
+Irish Prime Minister Leo Varadkar warned that Ireland would pull out of the Mercosur agreement if Brazil did not take action to protect the rainforest, according to Reuters.

-Bolsonaro has made clear that he considers the Amazon rain forest — 60% of which is in Brazil — to be an issue of national sovereignty, and makes no secret of his resentment at what he deems to be foreign interference, driven by a desire to hold back Brazilian agro-business from competing in international markets.
+Bolsonaro has made clear that he considers the Amazon rainforest — 60% of which is in Brazil — to be an issue of national sovereignty, and he makes no secret of his resentment at what he deems to be foreign interference driven by a desire to hold back Brazilian agrobusiness from competing in international markets.

 In recent weeks, he has alienated Germany and Norway, the two main contributors to the Amazon Fund, which supports forest preservation initiatives, prompting them to withhold tens of millions of dollars.